IDS6145-Fall2019/assignment1-amajoy/README.md

 ## (Part 1.3) Subway (My Problem) Simulation **(10%)**

-Rougly, I would simulate this with a mix of simulation types.
+Roughly, I would simulate this with a mix of simulation types.
 For the people, agent-based behavior seems to be the most applicable, particularly as I can give the agents variables for their goals as to if they would or would not use the stairs, personal space, etc.  Overall throughput, however, could be a continuous model across time, whereas the arrival and departure of trains carrying people - and cloggin up the escalators - could be discrete simulations.
 The escalators themselves should be modeled using a continuous simluation, with the escalators operating at a continuous speed other than when they are switched from up to down and vice versa (when switching to peak hours operations).

 ## (Part 1.4) Subway City (My Problem) Model **(10%)**